lewiskb/lewiskb.github.io/_posts/2024-12-14-Heal-Medium.md

 https://github.com/LimeSurvey/LimeSurvey

-The index page exposes the administrators username/email which can have several uses and worth taking note of.
+The index page displays the administrators username/email which can have several uses and worth taking note of.

 ![97a2d300cf392b982e30b37c6a509fd4.png](/assets/img/97a2d300cf392b982e30b37c6a509fd4.png)